appscode-cloud/docs/docs/platform/api/authorization/_index.md

 # Authorization

-The Authorization API exposes ACE's custom role management and permission inspection, backed by the platform's relationship-based authorization model (OpenFGA-style checks).
+The Authorization API exposes the KubeDB Platform's custom role management and permission inspection, backed by the platform's relationship-based authorization model (OpenFGA-style checks).
 It lets you list the permissions the caller holds on a given object, discover the permissions that can be assigned within an